laokaow/IoT-Stovetop/README.md

 A circle which is red when the alarm(buzzer) is blaring.
 It is green when the alarm is off.
 There is also a status bar that displays which mode the system currently is in (ONLINE, OFFLINE, STANDBY, OVERRIDE)

 As in this project I use the free version of Adafruit.
 They store 1kb of data when history is turned on.
-1
+Hence the only database used is Adafruits storage.
+As my IoT Devices main purpose is a warning system for the home kitchen the need for structured and long term data is not needed.
+If this device were to have more sophisticated sensors, like for example high precision and high limit temperature sensors for each cooking plate and for the oven.
+Then you could store really interesting cooking data.
+- Individual cooking data for each plate
+- Each plates efficiency (warm up time and cool down time)
+- Combined with measuring which heat setting, 1-6, see max temperature of each setting etc.
+- Also a more precise (more precise code) motion detector could see how many times the kitchen is entered, how long time is spent there etc.
+The possibilities are endless!
+My system serves as a warning system however and do not need this level of sophistication just yet.
+It would definitely be the next step in my Stovetop Monitors evolution however.

 ###### Picture of the dashboard